-Buying things on a credit card can be a sensible decision, because they give you more protection than debit cards if things go wrong, like your item doesn’t show up or is faulty.
+Buying things on a credit card can be a sensible decision, because it gives you more protection than debit card if things go wrong, like your item doesn’t show up or is faulty.

 What are my general rights to a refund?